 For an in-depth look at all of the features please refer to our manual, which can be downloaded via the link to the right.

 Credits are used each time you transmit.
 1 credit is used per tracking position or per 50 characters of message sent or received, plus 1 credit for an SMS delivery.
 1 credit is also used if you check your mailbox and there are no messages waiting (A mailbox check).
-Credits do not expire, even if you are paying no line rental.
+Credits do not expire unless you do not use your account at all for 12 months.
 Credits are shared/pooled between all of the devices on your account

 |Bundle||per Credit||Bundle Price|